MicrosoftDocs/PowerShell-Docs/reference/7.2/Microsoft.PowerShell.Utility/Test-Json.md

 ### -Schema

 Specifies a schema to validate the JSON input against.
-If passed, `Test-Json` will validate that the JSON input conforms to the spec specified by the **Schema** parameter and return `$true` only if the input conforms to the provided schema.
+If passed, `Test-Json` validates that the JSON input conforms to the spec specified by the **Schema** parameter and return `$true` only if the input conforms to the provided schema.